Actcheng/100-days-of-code/log.md

 **Freecodecamp challenges completed:** 766 / 1409

+### Day 079: March 24, 2019

+**Today's Progress:** Working on Metric-Imperial Converter.
+Basically constructed the converter.
+Need to deal with safety issues and tests.

+**Thoughts:** Glitch got problem so I worked locally.
+The work I did today is more like a simple leetcode challenge.

 ### Day 078: March 23, 2019

 **Today's Progress:** Completed on Advanced Node and Express for Information Security And Quality Assurance Certification on @freeCodeCamp.
 Created a chatroom!
 7 challenges completed.